linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 - Not intuitive.

-Therefore, the method described in this paper, in addition to the document priority genre of traditional literary programming, has innovated a new genre ---- code priority genre, so that literary programming in the field of programming Widely used as possible.
+Therefore, the method described in this paper, in addition to the document-first genre of traditional literary programming, has innovated a new genre ---- code-first genre, so that literary programming in the field of programming Widely used as possible.